OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 - [Create a abstract manager class for both static and dynamic FL](https://github.com/OpenMined/PyGrid/issues/597)
 - [Move database to be associated with the Node, instead of the Worker](https://github.com/OpenMined/PyGrid/issues/598)
 - [Namespace all the API endpoints by their intentions](https://github.com/OpenMined/PyGrid/issues/600)
+- Separate Worker into a separate repository

+#### General

+- **TODO**
+- Redo search logic to allow for searching across Datasets and Tensors within _(depends on database modeling and API for grid admin issues below)_

 #### API for Grid Admin

 - Create API endpoints for user CRUD operations
 - Create API endpoints for group CRUD operations
+- Create API endpoints for tag CRUD operations
 - Create API endpoints for datasets CRUD operations
 - Create API endpoints for permissions CRUD operations
 - Create API endpoints for job requests CRUD operations